 Determine what data your method expects from the request and what data will be returned, and create a Message class for the request body and response body.

-class EchoRequest(messages.Message): content = messages.StringField(1) class EchoResponse(messages.Message): """A proto Message that contains a simple string field.""" content = messages.StringField(1) ECHO_RESOURCE = endpoints.ResourceContainer( EchoRequest, n=messages.IntegerField(2, default=1))
+class EchoRequest(messages.Message): message = messages.StringField(1) class EchoResponse(messages.Message): """A proto Message that contains a simple string field.""" message = messages.StringField(1) ECHO_RESOURCE = endpoints.ResourceContainer( EchoRequest, n=messages.IntegerField(2, default=1))

 If your request has path or query string arguments, replace your Message class with an appropriate ResourceContainer.